Start running payroll and benefits with Gusto

 No, offering a 401(k) plan isn’t mandatory—although it’s a good way to increase employee retention.

-Ensuring that your team feels confident with their retirement incomes can improve their job satisfaction and performance.
+Ensuring that your team feels confident with their retirement savings accounts can improve their job satisfaction and performance.
 The average 401(k) return is between five and eight percent.
 Comparatively, the average return on a 20-year government bond is currently 1.9%.

 Just because you don’t have to offer a 401(k) doesn’t mean you don’t need to offer any retirement savings plans.
 Some states, like California, require certain employers to help employees save for retirement.